wojtkowiak/babel-preset-node6-without-strict/README.md

 }
 ```

-Now whenever you run `babel-node`, it will polyfill your app with the ES2015 features that Node 5 is missing.
+Now whenever you run `babel-node`, it will polyfill your app with the remaining ES2015 features that Node 6 is missing.

 ### Via CLI
 `$ babel script.js --presets node6`